EfazDev/orangeblox/Apps/Scripts/Clang/README.md

-> [!CAUTION]
+# Clang Scripts
-> Windows Defender would detect the app as having a virus if created using Clang, may be the reason Play Roblox is based on Pyinstaller.
-Instead, this folder is only used for macOS version of Play Roblox app as it's directly made from Xcode Command Tools.
+This folder contains scripts that use clang to compile.
+This is normally only used for macOS versions of OrangeBlox and cannot be made in Windows due to mass anti-virus detections.